Arkadelphia, Arkansas: Arts, culture, and tourism

+Historic sites

+Downtown Arkadelphia includes the Arkadelphia Commercial Historic District, which consists of twenty-nine contributing buildings in the heart of the city's downtown and was added to the National Register of Historic Places on July 20, 2011.
+The district is roughly bounded by Main Street between Fifth and Seventh streets and Clinton Street between Sixth and Ninth streets.

+Other historic sites and buildings include the Arkadelphia Confederate Monument, the Clark County Courthouse, the Clark County Library, the Captain Henderson House, and the historic Missouri Pacific Railroad Depot.

+Museums and performing arts

+The Clark County Historical Museum is based in the former Amtrak station and contains artifacts related to the history of Arkadelphia and Clark County.
+The Captain Henderson House is a historic bed and breakfast owned and operated by Henderson State University and originally inhabited by the university's namesake.

-Opened in 2011, the Arkadelphia Arts Center hosts exhibits, productions and educational workshops for many organizations in town, including the Caddo River Art Guild, the Poet and Writer's Guild, the Little Theatre, the two universities, and Arkadelphia School District.
+Opened in 2011, the Arkadelphia Arts Center hosts exhibits, productions, and educational workshops for organizations including the Caddo River Art Guild, the Poet and Writer's Guild, the Little Theatre, the two universities, and Arkadelphia School District.
 Henderson State University holds plays and musical performances in Arkansas Hall located on campus.
-Ouachita Baptist University displays student art and sculpture in the Hammons Gallery.
-OBU performing arts take place in the OBU Jones Performing Arts Center on Ouachita Street.
+Ouachita Baptist University displays student art and sculpture in the Hammons Gallery, while OBU performing arts take place in the Jones Performing Arts Center on Ouachita Street.